Freedom of the press in Hong Kong: Indexes

-Hong Kong ranked the 70th out of all 180 surveyed areas in April 2018, a rating significantly better than that of China Mainland's (176th) and slightly worse than Taiwan’s (42nd).
-The report attributed Hong Kong's rating to low and infrequent violence against journalists, rising prominence of online journalism, their recognition by the Hong Kong government, and organized resistance to Beijing's influence of said journalistic medias.
+Hong Kong ranked the 70th out of all 180 surveyed areas in April 2018, a rating significantly better than that of China Mainland's (176th) and worse than Taiwan’s (42nd).
+The report attributed Hong Kong's rating to low and infrequent violence against journalists, rising prominence of online journalism, their recognition by the Hong Kong government, and organised resistance to Beijing's influence of said journalistic media.

 Rank declined slightly to the 73rd place in 2019, attributed by the report to "leading traditional media [receiving] pressure to comply with Beijing’s dictates," citing Victor Mallet's visa controversy and the passing of 2019 Hong Kong Extradition Bill as events threatening journalistic freedom and independence.

-Hong Kong Journalists Association gave a score of 32.1 to journalistic freedom in 2020, the lowest of all scores since its first assessment in 2013.

 Hong Kong suffered the worst decline amongst all assessed areas in 2022’s Press Freedom ranking, dropping to the 148th place from previous year's 80th.

 History

 Newspaper with an entire section censored and replaced with 全文被檢 lit. 'whole article censored', 1937.

 One of the early record of government prosecution against the media is the 1858 suing of W. Jarrant, the owner of newspaper The Friend Of China, for alleged defamation.

 The government banned news articles with anti-Qing sentiment in 1907 - Qing being the imperial and feudalist government of China at the time.

 Censorship departments were set up against newspapers publishing in Chinese language during the Canton-Hong Kong strike in 1925.

 The Communist Party's newspaper 香港小日报 lit.
 'Hong Kong Daily Tabloids' was seized twice in 1929 and 1930 during the Chinese Civil War, eventually ceasing its publication.

 Anti-Japanese sentiments and its related phrases were censored after outbreak of the Second Sino-Japanese War in 1937.
 Chinese phrases including lit.
 'Japs', 'enemies', and 'traitors' were also censored on a keyword basis.
-Censorships were loosened after the end of the World War II.